sbramley/prologis-cxt-interviews/BA-Process.md

 # During the whiteboard interviews
 We’re interested in how you approach the problem, how you communicate with an audience and how you take an idea through to delivery.

 Our questions will typically start simple enough, but often leave room to explore interesting challenges.
 Real world challenges are often nuanced or subtle, and solutions to them often have second­order effects.
 Parts of our interview process are designed to explore these types of scenarios with you.
-You might be asked to solve a question multiple times with a variety of different constraints.
 Most of the problems will have a variety of different answers ranging from a naive solution to some much too complex to fit on a whiteboard.
 An optimal answer would be great, but we’re also interested in how you approach the problem – your thought process.

 # How to prepare for your on-site interview
 * Research REST API's